Nicotine poisoning: Pathophysiology

 The symptoms of nicotine poisoning are caused by effects at nicotinic cholinergic receptors.
 Nicotine is an agonist at nicotinic acetylcholine receptor which are present in the central and autonomic nervous systems, and the neuromuscular junction.
 At low doses nicotine causes stimulatory effects on these receptors, however, higher doses or more sustained exposures can cause inhibitory effects leading to neuromuscular blockade.

 It is sometimes reported that people poisoned by organophosphate insecticides experience the same symptoms as nicotine poisoning.
-Organophosphates inhibit an enzyme called acetylcholinesterase, causing a buildup of acetylcholine, excessive stimulation of all types of cholinergic neurons, and a wide range of symptoms.
+Organophosphates inhibit the enzyme acetylcholinesterase, causing a buildup of acetylcholine, excessive stimulation of all types of cholinergic neurons, and a wide range of symptoms.
 Nicotine is specific for nicotinic cholinergic receptors only and has some, but not all of the symptoms of organophosphate poisoning.

 Diagnosis

 Increased nicotine or cotinine (the nicotine metabolite) is detected in urine or blood, or serum nicotine concentrations increase.

 Treatment

 The initial treatment of nicotine poisoning may include the administration of activated charcoal to try to reduce gastrointestinal absorption.
 Treatment is mainly supportive and further care can include control of seizures with the administration of a benzodiazepine, intravenous fluids for hypotension, and administration of atropine for bradycardia.
 Respiratory failure may necessitate respiratory support with rapid sequence induction and mechanical ventilation.
 Hemodialysis, hemoperfusion or other extracorporeal techniques do not remove nicotine from the blood and are therefore not useful in enhancing elimination.
 Acidifying the urine could theoretically enhance nicotine excretion, although this is not recommended as it may cause complications of metabolic acidosis.